What parents need to know

 Parents Need to Know

 Parents need to know that you can't register for Ask.fm unless you're 13 -- or say you are during registration.
 But you can't go back and enter a new birth date once you’ve been denied.
+The site doesn't monitor content, which opens the door for content that's inappropriate -- and that's very, very easy to find.
 Bullying has been a major concern in the past; the British news website MailOnline reported that the site has been linked to the suicides of several teens.
-But in the past year, Ask.fm launched a separate safety site to help teens understand how to adjust their profile settings for additional safety and have a more secure experience.
+But Ask.fm has since launched a separate safety site to help teens understand how to adjust their profile settings for additional safety and have a more secure experience.
 Users, for example, follow each other anonymously.
 But kids also can be very visible, such as filming and posting video responses to user questions and sharing personal photos on the site.
+Users can report questions or answers that are violent or pornographic or that contain hate speech.
+But profiles, at present, cannot be reported.
+As with many social apps, some users keep things friendly and clean, while others post more offensive content.
+Both app and website versions of this title are available; our review references key points relevant to both.

 What's it about?